RedisLabs/redislabs-docs/content/rs/administering/import-export/database-backup.md

 Access to the storage location is verified when you apply your updates.
 This means the location, credentials, and other details must exist and function before you can enable periodic backups.

+## Default backup intervals

+If you do _not_ specify a start time for twenty four or twelve hour backups, Redis Enterprise Software chooses one for you, based on the time the backups are enabled.

+This choice assumes that your database is deployed to a multi-tenant cluster containing multiple databases.
+This means that default start times are staggered to ensure availability.
+This is done by calculating a random offset which specifies a number of seconds added to the start time.

+Here's how it works:

+- Assume you're enabling the backup at 4:00 pm (1600 hours).
+- You choose to back up your database every 12 hours.
+- Because you didn't set a start time, the cluster chooses an offset of 4,320 seconds (or 72 minutes).

+This means your first periodic backup will run roughly around 5:12 pm (72 minutes after the time you enabled backups) and will repeat every twelve hours at about that same time.

+The backup time is imprecise because backups are triggered by a scheduled process that itself runs every five minutes.
+When the process wakes, it compares the current time to the scheduled backup time.
+If that time has passed, it triggers a backup.

+If the previous backup fails, the trigger process retries the backup until it succeeds.

+In addition, throttling and resource limits also affect backup frequency.

+For help with specific backup issues, [contact support](https://redis.com/company/support/).

 ## Supported storage locations {#supported-storage-locations}

-Database backups can be stored to a local mount point, saved to [a URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) using FTP/SFTP, or stored on a cloud provider storge service.
+Database backups can be stored to a local mount point, saved to [a URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) using FTP/SFTP, or stored on a cloud provider storage service.

 When stored to a local mount point or a cloud provider, backup locations need to be available to [the group and user]({{< relref "/rs/installing-upgrading/customize-user-and-group.md" >}}) running Redis Enterprise Software, `redislabs:redislabs` by default.